sphinx-labs/sphinx/docs/troubleshooting-guide.md

 ## Errors

-### `Ineffective mark-compacts near heap limit allocation failed`
-This bug can occur in repositories that have a very large number of contracts in them.
-This causes your build info artifact files to be extremely large, which can cause memory issues when using Sphinx.
-You can resolve this issue by running `forge clean`, which clears the artifacts directory, including the build info files.

 ### `EvmError: MemoryLimitOOG`

 This error occurs when Foundry runs out of memory during a Forge script, which can happen for larger deployments.